 The documentary and the enquiries

-One Earth is an independent journalistic project.
-The main outputs will be:
+ONE EARTH doc is an independent journalistic project.
+The main outputs are:

 Support this project through the crowdfunding campaign at this link.
 Every support is precious to tell this story!

 The budget will be used to produce the documentary and the video inquires (video production, editing, post production, distribution).

 One Earth is an independent project, based on the team of professionals that worked on the production of Deforestation Made in Italy (feature documentary, ITA, 2019, 67′), about tropical deforestation and the import of forest risk commodities in Europe and Italy, and ONE EARTH – Everything is connected (feature documentary, ITA, 2021, 93′), about the impact of the iper-industrialization of the food system.